NYSEG Alerts – Frequently Asked Questions

 Please reply with exactly "YES" or "Y" (without the quotation marks) with no other characters or punctuation in your response.
 If you have added an automated signature to your text message, remove those words or characters so that your response is exactly "YES" or "Y" (without the quotation marks.

 How often will I receive NYSEG Alerts?

-The number of messages you receive will vary based on the preferences you set, and when power outages occur.
+The number of messages you receive will vary based on the types of alerts you choose to receive and the preferences you set.